 Our work has several limitations worth discussing.
 First, we have assumed to have access to the precise values of the degrees for all observed nodes, as well as the precise ordering of infection.
 To be more realistic, one could simulate the use of estimated values by inserting noise in the degree values.
 As the classifier is based on the measure of correlations, we expect that its accuracy should not be strongly impacted.
 It could however be affected by e.g. extreme errors such as hubs classified mistakenly as low degree nodes or vice-versa.
-Second, we have mostly considered SI models, where nodes do not recover, and all nodes are finally reached if the network is connected.
-The preliminary results shown in the SM for the more realistic SIR model are promising but deserve further investigations of the impact of the recovery rate values.
-The case of more complex models including a latency period (between the contagion event and the transition to the infectious state) and/or asymptomatic infectious individuals, are also worth considering.
+Second, we have considered SI models, where nodes do not recover, and all nodes are finally reached if the network is connected.
+More realistic models consider that nodes do not remain infectious at all times.A preliminary study using the SIR framework yields similar results \cite{Note1}, but we leave further investigations of the role of the recovery parameters and of more complex models to future works (e.g. including a latency period and/or asymptomatic state).

-Finally, we have considered a limited series of data sets as substrate for the contagion processes, and the classifier performance depends on the network characteristics.
-For instance, the classification accuracy is lower for the schools data sets.
-This could be due to the strong community structure of these networks, as the nodes belonging to the community of the seed are then the first to be infected, regardless of the process.
-Future works will involve investigating how different network structures affect the classifier's performance, and how using a well chosen set of networks with different structures could enhance its overall performance when applied to any data.